77EducationalLabs/BlockMagic-Trident/README.md

 </br>

 ### 1.2.
 The Problems
+The cost of piracy is practically impossible to measure given its intangible and/or difficult to measure consequences, such as:
+- **Loss of revenue**

+  Game development companies do not receive the expected money, and since building a game is a long and high-cost process, this loss ends up being passed on to the end consumer, resulting in increasingly higher prices for the customer.

+- **Security and privacy**

+  Anyone who uses pirate games is facing high security and privacy risks as these games may contain malware and viruses.

+- **Competitive disadvantage**

+  Pirate versions of games may contain ways to gain unfair advantages in online games, which harm the gameplay and experience for all players.

+- **Impact on creativity**

+  Having a game pirated, with the insertion of unfair advantages and compromising security, can ruin a game's reputation.
+And all of this can have consequences for the creation and innovation of new content.
+Imagine taking years to build something and in days other people destroy it?
+It shakes anyone's in good faith.

+- **Legal Problems**

+  In addition to harming the entire ecosystem, from the industry to the legal customer, users of a pirate version put themselves at risk of facing legal action and being arrested.

 - Uma vez que investe na compra do jogo, independente do tempo que ele se dedique aquele jogo, esse investimento jamais será recuperado
 - Ao decorrer do tempo e demanda, o valor dos jogos cai drasticamente e eventualmente deixam de ser realmente lucrativos.
 - Alto custo de jogos.